microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/identitygovernance-userprocessingresult-get.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Get the user processing result of a [run](../resources/identitygovernance-run.md) object.
+Get the user processing result of a user processing result of a [run](../resources/identitygovernance-run.md).

 ## Permissions